Consistent SDNs through Network State Fuzzing: Background Motivation

 When testing a network, if traffic adheres to a specific packet header space, there are multiple possible cases.
 If we observe a packet sent via an ingress port $i$ and received at an egress port $e$ then we need to check if it is within the covered area, if it is not we refer to the packet as ``unexpected'' and then, we have an inconsistency for that packet header space caused by a fault.
 If a packet from an ingress port is within the expected packet header space of multiple egress ports, we need to check if the sequence of rules \emph{expected to be matched} and path/s \emph{expected to be taken} by the packet correspond to the actual output port on data plane.
 This is yet another way of finding inconsistency caused by faults.

-To take the analogy from testing a ``program'' even further, programmers should not only write test cases to test or ``cover'' all program functions but should also write negative test cases to ``fuzz test'' via invalid, semi-valid, unexpected, and/or random input data.
-Thus, in networking, we should not only test the network state with ``expected'' or the production traffic, but also with specially crafted probe packets to test corner cases and ``fuzz test''.
+Similar to program testing where negative test cases are used to fuzz test, in networking, we should not only test the network state with ``expected'' or the production traffic, but also with specially crafted probe packets to test corner cases and ``fuzz test''.
 In principle, there are two ways for testing network forwarding: passive and active.
 Passive corresponds to using the existing traffic or production traffic while active refers to sending specific probe traffic.
 The advantage of passive traffic is that it has low overhead and popular forwarding paths are tested repeatedly.
 However, production traffic may (a)~not cover all cases (covers only faults that can be triggered by production traffic only); (b)~change rapidly; and (c)~have delayed fault detection, as the fraction of traffic triggering the faults is delayed.
 Indeed, malicious users may be able to inject malformed traffic that may trigger fault/s.
 Thus, production traffic may not cover the whole packet header space achievable by active probing.

 Furthermore, we should also fuzz test the network state.
 This is important as we derive our network state from the information of the controller.
 Yet, this is not sufficient since we cannot presume that the controller state is complete and/or accurate.
 Thus, we propose to generate packets that are outside of the covered packet header space of an ingress/egress port pair.
-We suggest doing this by systematically and continuously testing the header space just outside of the covered header space.
+We suggest doing this by systematically and continuously or periodically testing the header space just outside of the covered header space.
 E.g., if port 80 is within the covered header space test for port 81 and 79.
 If \texttt{x.0/17} is in the covered header space test for \texttt{x.1.0.0} which is part of the \texttt{x.1/17} prefix.
-In addition, we propose to randomly probe the remaining packet header space continuously by generating appropriate test traffic.
+In addition, we propose to randomly probe the remaining packet header space continuously or periodically by generating appropriate test traffic.
 The goal of active traffic generation through fuzzing is to detect the faults identifiable by active traffic only.

 Table~\ref{tab:rel} shows the existing data plane approaches on the basis of kind of verification or monitoring in addition to the packet header space coverage.
 We see that the existing dataplane verification approaches are insufficient when it comes to both path and rule-based verification in addition to ensuring sufficient packet header space coverage.
 In this paper, our system \system aims to ensure packet header space coverage in addition to path and rule-based verification to ensure network correctness on the data plane and thus, detecting and localizing persistent inconsistency.